skybert/skybert-net/src/emacs/investigating-cpu-usage.md

 ```

 As you can see, it's the `eclim-problems-highlight` method which is
-the center of the problem and its call to `file-truename`.
-You calso
+the culprit and its call to `file-truename`.
+You can also see that
-can see that there's some kind of looping going on from the
+there's some kind of looping going on from the `#<compiled 0x1586729>`
-`#<compiled 0x1586729>` as `file-truename` is constantly being called.
+as `file-truename` is constantly being called.

 With that out of the way, I checkout the source code for emacs-eclim
 and localed the function `eclim-problems-highlight`.
 A quick `git
 annotate` later, I've found who made the change when and, most
 importantly, why the developer made it.
 I also asked Emacs to tell me
 what `file-truename` does with `C-h f file-truename`.

-So, it's code that's there to resolve any symlinks present in the path
+So, it's code
+that's there to resolve any symlinks present in the path to the source
-to the source code file we're looking at.
+code file we're looking at.

 I now tried to remove the call to `file-truename` to see if it would
 improve performance.
-And what a change it made!
-CPU usage went down to
+And what a difference it made!
+CPU usage went
-normaly levels, seldomly rising above 5% and Emacs managed to open
+down to normaly levels, seldomly rising above 5% and Emacs managed to
-Java files instantly without any lag or hang.
+open Java files instantly without any lag or hang.
+Big success as far

-Big success as far as I'm concerned.
+as I'm concerned :-)

 I've
 [made a fix to emacs-eclim](https://github.com/skybert/emacs-eclim/commit/0a36e29e1d1dd4863e38525c9f9f77722363e6ba),
 but I'm not sure if this is something the maintainers of emacs-eclim
 wants merged.
 Nevertheless, this was a great lesson for me on how to